Executive Director: Ms Jacinta Collins

 Bishop Mark Edwards OMI DD PhD

 Bishops Commission for Catholic Education

-The National Catholic Education Commission (NCEC) is the official body charged by the Australian Catholic Bishops Conference (ACBC) with developing, advising, enunciating and acting upon policy at the national level for the Church’s work in education.
+The National Catholic Education Commission (NCEC) is commissioned by and responsible to the Australian Catholic Bishops Conference (ACBC) through the Bishops Commission for Catholic Education (BCCE) for developing, enunciating and implementing policy at the national level for the Church’s work in Catholic schools.

 MEMBERSHIP OF THE NCEC

 - Eight (8) Chief Executives of State/Territory Catholic Education Commissions, ex officio

 - A Congregational member selected by BCCE from three (3) nominations forwarded by Catholic Religious Australia

 - A parent selected by BCCE from a nomination forwarded by each State/Territory based parent organisation